kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 The `--raw` flag allows you to look at the response from the Kubernetes API as JSON instead of the formatted tables that we're used to seeing with `kubectl`.

 If you'd like to see the the supported API versions in your cluster, run the command `kubectl api-versions`.
-Each line shows you the api group, the a forward slash`/`, then the API version.
-You'll see a longer version of this list:
+Each line shows you the api group, then a forward slash`/`, then the API version.
+For example: `apps/v1`.
+With that command, you'll see a longer version of this list:

 ```
 admissionregistration.k8s.io/v1